phil65/slashed/README.md

 ### When to Use Which?

+Both styles now offer the same core capabilities (type-safe parsing, auto-generated usage, parameter validation).
+Choose based on your preference:

-Use the **traditional style** when:
+Use the **Command style** when:
-- Creating simple commands with few parameters
+- Creating simple commands with functions or methods
 - Generating commands dynamically
+- Working with existing functions/methods
+- Prefer functional programming style
-- Wanting to avoid class boilerplate
+- Want minimal boilerplate
-- Need maximum flexibility

-Use the **declarative style** when:
+Use the **SlashedCommand style** when:
-- Building complex commands with many parameters
+- Building complex commands that benefit from OOP structure
-- Need type safety and parameter validation
-- Want IDE support for parameters
-- Documentation is important
+- Want to group related functionality in classes
+- Need to override command behavior methods
+- Prefer declarative class-based definitions
-- Working in a larger codebase
+- Building a larger command hierarchy

 ### Alternative Registration Methods